RakhithJK/OfficeDev-teams-toolkit-wiki/How-Authentication-Works-in-TeamsFx.md

 ### Use TeamsFx SDK for client credentials flow
-1. Grant application permission in the AAD application follow this [link](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis#application-permission-to-microsoft-graph).
+1. Grant application permission in the Microsoft Entra application follow this [link](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis#application-permission-to-microsoft-graph).

 2. After permissions are granted, then in the Azure Function, use `AppCredential` in TeamsFx SDK to call Graph API as below: